Strategies for Addressing Recurrent Pregnancy Loss

 Winifred Mak, MD, PhD; Loree Johnson, PhD, LFMT; Avital Kedem, MSW, LCSW; and Megan Hanson

-ACOOG requires each planner and presenter to identify all conflicts of interest and mitigates risk of bias using a series of strategies for relevant conflicts.
-Unless otherwise noted below, the ACOOG, ACOOG staff and planners for this activity have no relevant financial relationships to disclose.
+ACOOG requires each planner and author to identify all financial relationships with ineligible companies and mitigates risk of bias using a series of strategies for relevant relationships.
+Unless otherwise noted below, ACOOG, ACOOG staff, planners, and faculty for this activity have no relevant financial relationships to disclose.

 • Anthony Sciscione, DO